Aelto/surreal-simple-querybuilder/README.md

 }
 ```

-You'll need the list of books and nothing else, another time you'll need
+In some cases ou'll need the list of books and nothing else, another time you'll need
 the results to be paginated, and sometimes you'll want to fetch the author data
 on top of the books.
-Considering you may also want to have the book with both pagination
+Considering you may also want to have the books with both pagination
 and fetch this could potentially result in at least 4 different functions & queries
 to write.

 With the dynamic parameters you can update your `find` function to accept optional
-parameters like so:
+parameters so that only 1 simple function is needed:

 ```rs
 use serde_json::json;